-- Lectures: will be entirely asynchronous.
-I will give the lectures at the planned lecture times on MWF.
-Classes will be interactive, with chance to ask questions, participate in polling questions and peer discussion so I highly recommend you attend the class live.
-However, I will record the zoom meetings for students that cannot attend. - Discussion sections: Discussion sections will be synchronous but will not be mandatory and will be recorded.
-In addition, students may attend any discussion section in a given week and your attendance will be recorded by IAs.
-You need to attend 6/8 Discussion sections in order to get 3 extra credit points.
-There are 9 different discussion sections that meet at various days and times, so that should give students the flexibility to go. - Problem sets: Each Friday afternoon I will post the problem set, work though the problems on your own and submit your answered problem set to your IA 2hrs before the discussion section.
-You will get 1 point for each problem set you hand in completed; you don't need to get the right answer, but you must work through this on your own.
-Answer keys will be posted the following Thursday after 1pm. - Quizzes: Each Thursday at 1pm starting April 8th I will post a quiz.
-Each quiz must be completed by Friday at 1pm.
-Once you open the quiz you have 25minutes to complete the questions.
-Each quiz will be worth 10% of your grade, you will be able to drop the lowest score.
-Quizzes will make up 70% of your grade. - Exam: The final will be Friday June 11th 11.30-2.30. - Office hours: Office hours will be synchronous.
+- Lectures: I will give the lectures at the planned lecture times on Tuesday and Thursday.
+Classes will be interactive, with chance to ask questions, participate in polling questions and peer discussion so I highly recommend you attend the class in person.
+However, attendance is not required, and lectures will be recorded for those who cannot attend and for review purposes. - Discussion sections: Discussion sections will be synchronous, and I highly recommend you attend discussion section to work through the problem sets.
+You must attend your assigned discussion section.
+You need to attend 6/9 Discussion sections in order to get 3 extra credit points, and participate for 2 further extra credit points. - Problem sets: Each Thursday I will post the problem set, work though the problems on your own and submit your answered problem set to your IA 2hrs before the discussion section.
+You will get up to 6 points if you hand in 6/8 problem sets; you don't need to get the right answer, but you must work through the problem set and attempt to answer all the questions.
+The problem sets mirror the exams and so doing the problem sets will help you prepare for the exams.
+Answer keys will be posted the following Friday after the last discussion section. - Exams: There will be two midterms in class (April 25th and May 18th) and a final Friday June 13th 11.30-2.30. - Office hours: Office hours will be synchronous.
 However, the IA OHs are at a variety of times to provide an opportunity to meet with them if you need.